What You’ll Learn

 - If a bridge loan makes sense for them, Better Mortgage does a full underwrite for the bridge loan and the first lien if applicable (approx. 3 business days per underwrite).

 - If underwriting goes well, your client receives a fully underwritten pre-approval for the bridge loan and the first lien, if applicable.
-They can confidently put in a non-contingent offer on a new home.
+They can confidently put in an offer on a new home.

 - You, the agent, work with your client to find a new home.
-Once an offer is accepted on a new home, your client locks in a rate on their new mortgage loan.
+Once their offer is accepted on a new home, your client locks in a rate on their new mortgage loan.

 - Better Mortgage completes processing of third-party orders on the new property.